AntoineGautier/zed-modelica/README.md

 ## Notes Regarding Zed Integration

-The dependency `grammars/modelica` is not managed by git submodule because Zed requires this to be a clone of the repository specified in `extension.toml`.
-Zed will clone it automatically at extension install/rebuild.

-### brackets.scm Issue

 Including the file `languages/modelica/brackets.scm` breaks syntax highlighting.

 **Root cause (?)**: The WASM-compiled tree-sitter parser outputs **only named nodes**, while native Node bindings output **both named and unnamed nodes**.